 For the past four decades, business tort lawyer James G. Schwartz has represented Bay Area businesses and business owners in a wide variety of legal matters.
-To schedule a free and confidential consultation to see how our skilled and experienced team can be of assistance to you, contact us online or at (925) 463-1073 today.
+To schedule an initial confidential consultation to see how our skilled and experienced team can be of assistance to you, contact us online or at (925) 463-1073 today.

 More Blog Posts: